Tasselled/CallStack/README.md

 ```

 ### Find user based on username
 Send a fetch get request to the server with the parameters containing the required information.
-Returned data will contain an array of all people with that name .
+Returned data will contain an array of the person with that username .

 ```
 fetch('/login/<username>')